-Request poster to remove, use online reporting tools or if assistance is required, contact the CSRM team or Office of eSafety Commissioner.
+Request poster to remove, use online reporting tools or if assistance is required, contact the CSRM team or office of eSafety Commissioner.

-5. Managing student behaviour
+5. Managing student behavior

-Where the online behaviours of students do negatively impact the good order and management of the school, the principal must take appropriate follow-up action.
+Where the online behaviours of student negatively impact the good order and management of the school, the principal must take appropriate follow-up action.
 Where appropriate:

-- take statutory disciplinary action to address cyberbullying: - that occurs outside of school hours or school grounds that also negatively affects the good order and management of the school (e.g. where the conduct, threats, intimidation or abuse have created, or would likely create a risk of, substantial disruption within the school environment, or where the conduct, threats, intimidation or abuse has or might reach school premises); - that is undertaken on or originating from school premises during school hours, or by means of use of school ICT, concerning other students, staff or members of the school community; - use non-statutory options to deal with the matter, for example: - discussion with student's parents;student mediation; - apology; - ICT / mobile technology ban; - guidance referral,
+- take statutory disciplinary action to address cyberbullying: - that occurs outside of school hours or school grounds that also negatively affects the good order and management of the school (e.g. where the conduct, threats, intimidation or abuse have created, or would likely create a risk of, substantial disruption within the school environment, or where the conduct, threats, intimidation or abuse has or might reach school premises); - that is undertake on or originating from school premises during school hours, or by means of use of school ICT, concerning other students, staff or members of the school community;